bcgov-nr/action-broker-intention-open/README.md

 ### ACTION_TOKEN_\<ID\>

 Each action within the intention has an 'id'.
 The capitalized 'id' property is appended to 'ACTION_TOKEN_' and set in the environment.
-This token can be used to start and end an action, retrieve secrets and provision application access.
+This token can be used to start and end an action, retrieve secrets, and provision application access.

 # License